Written by

 How to Get Rid of a Hornets Nest Without Becoming a Human Pincushion

-Understanding Your Striped Adversaries
+Understanding Your Buzzing Adversaries

 Timing Is Everything (And I Mean Everything)

-The DIY Approach (For the Brave or Foolish)
+The DIY Approach: For the Brave or Foolish

 When to Wave the White Flag